angryscan/angryscan-app/README.md

 | HTTP/HTTPS               | Scans web site content                                   |
 | Database                 | `Work in progress`                                       |

-## Use cases
+## Real life use cases
-We share some practical use cases how Angry Data Scanner is used in real world.

-- Leak Hunting team need to scan a network folder and ensure that it does not contain a source code
+- A leak рunting team scans network folder and ensure that it does not contain source code
-- An employee scans the network file resource and deletes files containing card numbers to ensure compliance with PCI DSS requirements
+- An employee finds and deletes files containing card numbers to comply with PCI DSS
-- A banking employee scans network file resource to ensure that it does not contain personal data of VIP clients
+- A banking employee scans network folder to ensure that it does not contain PII of VIP clients
-- A boss scans a file resource of the sales team so they don’t have client contacts on a shared folder
+- A boss scans a shared folder of the sales team so they don’t have client contacts there
 - Law enforcements need to discover a traces of cryptocurrency on a laptop
 - A cybersecurity officer need to validate that the database does not contain a personal data

 ## Key features
-- **Ranking**: scanner puts high-value files (with most PII etc) first in the list
+- **Ranking**: scanner shows high-value files first
 - View scanning history
-- Download results of a scan in a SCV files
+- Download results in a SCV file
-- You can right-clock on a folder and run a scanner to discovery sensitive dat in a floder
+- Right-click on a folder to scan it
 - Scanner can run via command line
 - You can schedule a scan
-- You can stop the scanning process if criteria is met
+- The scan can be stopped ic criteria is met
-- You can move files with sensitive data into specified folder
+- Move sensitive files into specified folder
-- You can configure a number of CPU cores used for scanning
+- Change a number of CPU cores used in scan
+- Configure matchers (PII, PCI DSS …)
+- Configure file formats (pdf, excel …)

 ### Console Mode